lambda-science/IMPatienT/app/index/templates/index.md

 ## Demo Usage Instructions

 If you are on the demo instance (https://ehroes.lbgi.fr), you can login on top right with **login: demo ; password: demo**
+The application is preloaded with a database of histology reports and a standard vocabulary for muscle biopsy.
 Data on this demo instance is reset once every day.
 For the PDF automatic analysis, you can find a sample PDF [HERE](https://www.lbgi.fr/~meyer/EHRoes/sample_demo_report.pdf) working with the preinstalled standard vocabulary.
-A sample image for image annotation can be found [HERE](https://www.lbgi.fr/~meyer/EHRoes/sample_image_histo.png).
+A sample image for image annotation can be found [HERE](https://www.lbgi.fr/~meyer/EHRoes/sample_image_histo.jpg).

 ## EHRoes Abstract